 Delaware Workplace Injuries: Overexertion

-Protecting the rights of injured employees from offices in Wilmington, Seaford and New Castle
+Protecting the rights of injured employees from our offices in Wilmington, Seaford and Newark, DE

 At Silverman, McDonald & Friedman, our Delaware workers’ compensation attorneys understand the consequences of overexertion in the workplace.
 We know how to help our clients get what they need after a worksite injury, and how to protect their rights in the process.